WebFuzzing/EvoMaster/docs/download.md

 of these operating systems on GitHub Actions.
 They might not work when trying to use these installers on older operating system versions.

+## Driver Library

 Regarding the _driver_ library, it depends on the language/environment.
 For example, the JVM support is available from [Maven Central](https://mvnrepository.com/artifact/org.evomaster).
+You would import it (e.g., with Maven or Gradle) like any other library.
+See [documentation on writing a driver class](write_driver.md) for more details.

 If you are building such library from [source code](./build.md), then make sure to use the Maven `install` option to copy it over your local `~/.m2` repository.
 You might also want to use `-DskipTests` the option.